-Detailed information about the pension plan's fiduciary net position is available in the separately issued RSA Comprehensive Annual Report for the fiscal year ended September 30, 2019.
-The supporting actuarial information is included in the GASB Statement No. 67 Report for the TRS prepared as of September 30, 2019.
-The auditor's report dated June 17, 2020 on the total pension liability, total deferred outflows of resources, total deferred inflows of resources, total pension expense for the sum of all participating entities as of September 30, 2019 along with supporting schedules is also available.
-The additional financial and actuarial information is available at www.rsa-al.gov/index.php/employers/financial-reports/gasb-68-reports/.
+Detailed information about the pension plan's fiduciary net position is available in the separately issued RSA Annual Comprehensive Report for the fiscal year ended September 30, 2021.
+The supporting actuarial information is included in the GASB Statement No. 67 Report for the TRS prepared as of September 30, 2021.
+The auditor's report on the Schedule of Employer Allocations and Pension Amounts by Employer and accompanying notes detail by employer and in aggregate information needed to comply with GASB 68.
+The additional financial and actuarial information is available at:

+www.rsa-al.gov/index.php/employers/financial-reports/gasb-68-reports/.